Malik Yoba: Career

-In 1994, Yoba began his role on the popular FOX police drama series New York Undercover, opposite Michael DeLorenzo.
+In 1994, Yoba began his role on the popular Fox police drama series New York Undercover, opposite Michael DeLorenzo.
 Yoba and DeLorenzo made television history, as the series was the first police drama on American television to feature two people of color in the starring roles.
 Yoba's work on New York Undercover earned him three consecutive NAACP Image Awards for Outstanding Actor in a Drama Series (in 1996, 1997, and 1998).

 An accomplished singer and stage actor, Yoba's talents were showcased in His Woman His Wife, in which he had the lead role.

 Yoba has also appeared in films such as Cool Runnings and Criminal.
 He has made appearances on the FOX television series Arrested Development as Ice, a bounty hunter whose real love is party planning.
 Yoba had a recurring role as Brock Harris on the UPN sitcom Girlfriends.
 He also appeared in the FX Network's crime drama Thief and the NBC crime drama Raines.
 He appeared as Gavin in the 2007 Tyler Perry film Why Did I Get Married? and its 2010 sequel Why Did I Get Married Too?
 In 2009, he co-starred as astronaut Ted Shaw on the futuristic ABC drama Defying Gravity.
 In 2010, he announced his plans to bring back New York Undercover to the small screen in a modern TV series adaptation of the original series.
 Law & Order writer Courtney Parker penned a spec script for networks to bid on.

-From 2011 to 2012, Yoba appeared as former FBI Special Agent Bill Harken on Alphas, a science fiction drama series about a team of people with special abilities who belong to a secret department attached to the DOD.
+From 2011 to 2012, Yoba appeared as former FBI Special Agent Bill Harken on Alphas, a science fiction drama series about a team of people with special abilities who belong to a secret department attached to the Defense Department.
 In 2013, Yoba joined the cast of Revolution as Jim Hudson, a former captain of the Monroe Republic.
-In 2015, he joined the cast of Lee Daniels’ Empire as Vernon Turner, Lucious Lyon's business partner and chairman of Empire Entertainment, playing the character through the first season.
-In 2019, Yoba premiered his one-man stage play, Harlem to Hollywood, at New York’s Apollo Theater.
+In 2015, he joined the cast of Lee Daniels' Empire as Vernon Turner, Lucious Lyon's business partner and chairman of Empire Entertainment, playing the character through the first season.
+In 2019, Yoba premiered his one-man stage play, Harlem to Hollywood, at New York's Apollo Theater.
 The autobiographical show features Yoba performing original music and playing twenty different characters.